Emily Dickinson Museum: The Evergreens

 Designed by well-known Northampton architect William Fenno Pratt, the house is one of the earliest and best-preserved examples of Italianate domestic architecture in Amherst.
 The house is still completely furnished with Dickinson family furniture, household accoutrements, and decor selected and displayed by the family during the nineteenth century.

 Situated on two high terraces, The Evergreens was surrounded by cultivated planting beds and looked out to the west over a neighbor's orchard.
 Austin Dickinson applied the design principles of Andrew Jackson Downing and Frederick Law Olmsted to The Evergreens' landscape.
 His wife, Susan, tended flower gardens that were held in high regard by townspeople.
 The lawn between the Homestead and The Evergreens was carefully arranged with an informal distribution of trees and shrubs meant to suggest natural growth, a mix of local and exotic specimens, and open areas where family members played lawn tennis and badminton.

 As Treasurer of Amherst College (1873–1895), Austin Dickinson was also deeply involved in landscaping of the college grounds, cultivating at the same time a close relationship with prominent landscape architects Frederick Law Olmsted and Calvert Vaux.
 He later led the effort to drain and beautify the town common, and spearheaded the drive to form a new style of park-like cemetery in Amherst after the fashion of Mount Auburn Cemetery in Cambridge.

 Museum

-Guided and self-guided tours of the Emily Dickinson Museum are offered from April through December.
+Guided tours of the Emily Dickinson Museum are offered from March through December.
 The grounds and gardens are open to the public, but the interiors of both houses are only accessible by guided tour.
 Specially themed tours change periodically.
-The museum also hosts literary events that vary from year to year, including poetry readings and parties.
+The museum also hosts literary events that vary from year to year, including contemporary poetry readings and an annual poetry festival.
 The museum is a member of Museums10, an association of ten museums in the Amherst area.
+The museum is owned by Amherst College.